 As some of you may know, Japanese love curry.
-I have mentioned in my previous curry posts that Japanese curry is different from Thai or Indian curry.
+I had mentioned in my previous curry posts that Japanese curry is different from Thai or Indian curry.
 The sauce is thicker and the spice level is pretty mild because Japanese curry uses curry powder which was introduced by the British.

 Watch How to Make Baked Tonkatsu 揚げないとんかつの作り方